PHPirates/kotlin-template-project/readme.md

 * Kotlin Script Gradle or Gradle Kotlin DSL
 * A normal, Groovy Gradle build file is also present
 * JaCoCo for generating test reports
-* Coveralls which takes the JaCoCo report and shows some statistics
+* Codecov.io which takes the JaCoCo report and shows some statistics

 There are tests using
 * kotlintest (will be run by Gradle since kotlintest 3)